Current Travel Advice for Customers.Click here

 Top 10 places to eat in Barbados

-So whether you feel more comfortable enjoying a fish sandwich with the locals at a beachside shack or getting dressed up for a sophisticated dinner amongst celebrities, our list of top 10 places to eat in Barbados is sure to come in handy if you’re planning on visiting the Caribbean island.
+Whether you feel more comfortable enjoying a fish sandwich with the locals at a beachside shack or getting dressed up for a sophisticated dinner amongst celebrities, our list of top 10 places to eat in Barbados is sure to come in handy if you’re planning on holidaying on this Caribbean island.

 Popular amongst local divers looking for a place to reenergise after a morning spent in the sea, Cuz’s Fish Shack in Bridgetown is a great choice for lunch.
 This low-cost casual shack stands out from the crowd thanks to its bright colours and fish sandwiches which are said to be the best in Barbados.
 For a very reasonable price you can enjoy a freshly prepared piece of fried fish, topped with crispy salad, a fried egg and smooth cheese, all tucked into a fluffy white bun.